noahehall/multicloud/providers/aws/services/app-integration/stepfunctions.md

 # Step Functions

-- serverless orchestration
-- low-code visual workflow service used to orchestrate AWS services, automate business processes, and build serverless applications.
+- serverless orchestration: any computational problem or business process that can be subdivided into a series of steps

 ## my thoughts